awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

 }
 ```

-Take Amazon DynamoDB configuration as an example, we want to build a configuration standard review with following ***custom pillars***(example) :
+Taking Amazon DynamoDB configuration as an example, we want to build a configuration standard review with following ***custom pillars***(example) :
 * *Operating Readiness*
 * *Security*
 * *Application Performance*